 Familiarising yourself with numerous legislation is just one of the many tasks involved in setting up your own business.
-But for contractors, specifically, there’s a crucial piece of legislation to get to grips with: IR35.
+But for contractors, specifically, IR35 legislation is crucial to get to grips with.

 What is IR35?